 Indented baubles were created with the intention to reflect the candlelight on Christmas trees in Victorian times.
 This means they’re attractive as well as providing a useful purpose.
 Etsy is brimming with original indented baubles from the 1960s, 1970s, and 1980s.
 We especially love this set of glitter stripe indented reflector baubles from the 1960s and this hand-blown indented ornament from Poland, both available on Etsy.

 Vintage Christmas Ornaments #4: Paper Honeycomb Decorations

 These decorations are simple yet incredibly effective.
-If you travelled back in time 30 odd years, you’d see that nearly every home was dressed head to toe with these colorful paper ornaments.
+If you traveled back in time 30 odd years, you’d see that nearly every home was dressed head to toe with these colorful paper ornaments.

 Bring this retro style back this festive season and get hold of some honeycomb decorations.
 These red and white balls from Ginger Ray on Amazon are a great deal!
 They come flat-packed, so all you need to do is simply open them up and hang them around the home.
 Find a range of honeycomb ball sizes and an endless possibility of bright colors from Etsy vendor, Forjustoneday.

 This stylish trend started in the 1950s and made a big impact in Europe and Japan.
 A diorama style bauble is one that has been hollowed out and then filled with a snowy landscape, nativity scene, or other festive elements.
 We’re obsessed with these beautiful hollowed out goose egg decorations, especially this vintage diorama angel decoration.
 We also adore this one showcasing an ice-skating Santa.
 This pretty pink angel decoration made in Japan in the 1960s is another great find.
 Discover many more quirky vintage ornaments from Etsy vendor, ThisThatAndChristmas.